Baking and Pastry Arts

 The Baking and Pastry Arts at South Puget Sound Community College is designed to provide entry-level skills as a baker.
 Instruction is provided in structured lecture and lab environments, and practical hands-on experience is used.

 Graduates will be prepared for entry-level employment as bakers or bakers’ assistants in free standing bakeries and pastry shops, grocery store bakeries, hotels, restaurants and institutions.
-See Culinary & Beverage Arts » Baking and Pastry Arts for more career and employment information.
+See Food, Beverage Arts & Hospitality » Baking and Pastry Arts for more career and employment information.

 At the completion of the Baking and Pastry Arts Program, the successful student will be able to: